vital-software/scala-redox/README.md

 ## Future Work

-Writing objects to Redox is still "hard", meaning you often need to know the Code and CodSystem used.
+Writing objects to Redox is still "hard", meaning you often need to know the Code and CodeSystem used.
 We may bind a `CodeProvider` trait that can be extended to provide codes to objects in a flexible way, such that your system does not need to know whether a code is Snomed CT or LOINC.